(This page last updated 1430 Saturday 30 January 2021)

-How to keep in touch with us or seek help
+How to keep in touch with us, seek or offer help

-If you have any questions regarding the St John's response to Coronavirus, or have a particular concern or need, or can offer help to others, please use the contact form below - or call 0114 257 7444.
+If you have any questions regarding the St John's response to Coronavirus, have a particular concern or need, or can offer help to others, please use the contact form below - or call 0114 257 0966.
 We have a good number of volunteers who'd love to help, and you may even want to be one of them!

 Hope in time of Coronavirus

-To equip us in these weeks of the pandemic, our vicar Rick is recording three short video messages exploring the difference a faith in Jesus makes in this time of emergency, and what sort of people we might be.
-Please scroll down and enjoy them: we hope you will find them encouraging and thought-provoking in this time of anxiety and opportunity.
+To equip us in these weeks of the pandemic, our vicar Rick has recorded three short video messages exploring the difference a faith in Jesus makes, and what sort of people he calls us to be.
+Please scroll down and enjoy them: we hope you will find them encouraging and thought-provoking.

 But first, why not hear this message of hope from our friend, evangelist Roger Carswell?

 Here is Rick's first Midweek Message: 'How to flourish in anxious times':

 This is our second Midweek Message, 'The most practical thing you can do':